 My hormone levels are normal but I have azoospermia.
 Is it normal?

-In the latter case, this sperm disorder is called obstructive azoospermia.
-In some cases, sperm can be retrieved with a testicular biopsy.
+In the latter case, this alteration is called obstructive azoospermia and, sometimes, sperm can be obtained by means of a testicular biopsy.

 What treatment options do I have for abnormal testosterone levels?